-- what stage of development the basil is at, and
+- 1. What stage of development the basil is at

-- whether it is planted in your garden or in a container
+- 2. Whether it is planted in your garden or in a container

 The general rule of thumb is that your basil will want the soil to be wet, but not too soggy.
 If the soil is left to be too soggy, this can cause mildew and rot, which will of course have a detrimental impact on your basil.

 Your basil will need a consistent level of moisture in order to grow healthily.
 You should aim to water your basil with an inch of water at least once a week.
 You will need to water the earth around the basil roots deeply so that the soil is moist, but not soggy.